18th AVN Awards: Ceremony information

 The awards show marked the premiere of its new trophy design, which Adult Video News called "an original 3-D Lucite monolith that hailed the long awaited Demise of the Golden Bitch."

 The year's show featured a "Pussy Cam", a floor-level camera near the stage's podium, which offered attendees an infrequent glimpse of female stars lingerie or lack thereof.
 In his moment at the podium, actor Mark Davis offered female attendees equal time by dropping his trousers for the audience's supposed benefit.

 The show was recorded and a DVD of the show was published and distributed by VCA Interactive.

 Performance of year's movies

 Dream Quest was announced as the adult movie industry's top selling movie and was also the top renting movie of the previous year.

 Critical reviews

 The show received a negative reception from Adult DVD Talk.
-An article by Groundskeeper Willie was titled, "The Adult Video Snooze Awars" and besides having found the show slow and monotonous with occasional gaffes, he also took organizers to task for not using film or video clips during the show, even in the major categories.
+An article by Groundskeeper Willie was titled, "The Adult Video Snooze Awards" and besides having found the show slow and monotonous with occasional gaffes, he also took organizers to task for not using film or video clips during the show, even in the major categories.

 Hustler magazine agreed that "the ceremony dragged on for what seemed like an eternity but still managed to entertain, despite the shaky hositn gskills of cock-shy Jenna Jameson" and also decried the $195 fee for admission tickets.